EppaHarsha/EppaHarsha/README.md

 - 🌱 Currently learning ** TypeScript and Next.js** and improving my **DSA skills in Java**
 - 👨‍💻 Working on projects using the **MERN Stack** and exploring new tools in web development
 - 📫 Reach me at: *eppaharsha13@gmail.com*
-- ⚡ _I get more excited about pushing code than pushing shopping carts._

 ---